Grokzen/redis-py-cluster/docs/upgrading.rst

 1.3.2 --> Next Release
 ----------------------

-If you created the `StrictRedisCluster` (or `RedisCluster`) instance via the `from_url` method and were passing `readonly_mode` to it, the connection pool created will now properly allow selecting read-only slaves from the pool.
+If you created the `RedisCluster` (or `RedisCluster`) instance via the `from_url` method and were passing `readonly_mode` to it, the connection pool created will now properly allow selecting read-only slaves from the pool.
 Previously it always used master nodes only, even in the case of `readonly_mode=True`.
 Make sure your code don't attempt any write commands over connections with `readonly_mode=True`.

 1.3.1 --> 1.3.2